-Code Club is a global network of volunteers and educators who run free coding clubs for children of primary school age.
-Our aim is to inspire the next generation to get excited about computer science and digital making.
+Code Club is a global network of volunteers and educators who run free coding clubs for children aged 9-13.
+Our aim is to inspire the next generation to get excited about computing and digital making.

-In 2015, Code Club expanded its efforts internationally, and there are now over 4,000 clubs in 100 other countries.
-We have official Code Club communities in Australia, Bangladesh, Brazil, Canada, Croatia, France, Hong Kong, New Zealand, and Ukraine.
+In 2015, Code Club expanded its efforts internationally, and there are now over 4,900 registered clubs in 125 other countries.
+We have official Code Club communities in Australia, Bangladesh, Brazil, Canada, Croatia, France, Hong Kong, New Zealand, Spain, South Korea, and Ukraine.

 In the same year, Raspberry Pi and Code Club joined forces in a merger that gave many more young people the opportunity to learn how to make things with computers.